krosseye/godotkit/README.md

-# godotkit
+# GodotKit

-Python utilities and classes for working with Godot engine releases and projects
+Python functions and classes for working with [Godot Engine](https://godotengine.org/) releases and projects.

+*This package was originally developed for *[GoGo](https://github.com/krosseye/gogo)*, but can be used standalone.*